Lions Will Travel To Puerto Rico This December For A Four-Team Tournament

 Loyola Marymount University Director of Athletics Dr. Bill Husak announced on Tuesday, April 3, 2012 that Charity Elliott has been named head coach for the Lions' women's basketball program.
-Elliott becomes the fifth head coach in LMU women's basketball history and enters her fifth season at LMU in 2016-17.
+Elliott is the fifth head coach in LMU women's basketball history and enters her fifth season at LMU in 2016-17.

 Elliott completed a highly successful five-year run with the Division II UC San Diego Tritons in 2011-12, compiling a 127-34 (.789) overall record and 90-16 in the California Collegiate Athletic Association from 2007-08 through 2011-12.
-This past season Elliott led the Tritons to a 30-3 overall record, including going unbeaten in their first 26 games.
+In her final season at UCSD, Elliott led the Tritons to a 30-3 overall record, including going unbeaten in their first 26 games.
 The team spent seven weeks ranked #1 in NCAA Division II, the first #1 ranking in school history.
 Elliott capped the season by being named 2012 West Region Coach of the Year and was a finalist for the National Coach of the Year honor.

-During her tenure, Elliott UCSD to three regular-season conference championships, four NCAA Tournament appearances and one Sweet 16 appearance.
+During her tenure, Elliott led UCSD to three regular-season conference championships, four NCAA Tournament appearances and one Sweet 16 appearance.
 She also earned three CCAA Coach of the Year honors.

 Elliott spent three seasons as the head coach at Portland State where she led the Vikings to a remarkable turnaround during her tenure.
 After PSU finished with an overall record of 3-23 during her first year in 2004-05, she led the Vikings to a 12-16 overall mark and 6-8 in the Big Sky Conference during her second season.
 The nine-win improvement ranked amongst the nation's top 20 and Portland State qualified for the Big Sky Tournament for the first time in three years.